 Blood pressure diary

-Below is an Excel 97 - 2003 .XLS diary file to record your blood pressure readings which will automatically calculate your average blood pressure reading.
+Please use the specially designed MS Excel diary file to record your blood pressure readings which will automatically calculate your average blood pressure reading.

 Working with you to manage your blood pressure:

 Step 1 - Make a note of your target blood pressure

 Step 2 - Send us your home blood pressure readings to firstname.lastname@example.org